Stop Campus Hazing

 Dominican University New York is committed to fostering a campus culture in which every member feels respected, supported, and secure.
 As part of our unwavering dedication to student well-being and academic excellence, we maintain a zero-tolerance stance on hazing in any form.
 In alignment with the federal Stop Campus Hazing Act and New York Education Law Art.
 129-A, this policy affirms our community’s shared responsibility to prevent, report, and address all acts of hazing.

-Read the University’s anti hazing policy
+Read the University’s anti-hazing policy (PDF)

 Reporting

 The University is committed to reviewing all reports of hazing.
-Anonymous reports are accepted; however, the University’s ability to obtain additional information may be compromised and the ability to investigate anonymous reports may be limited.
-If the report is criminal in nature, local law enforcement will be contacted
+Anonymous reports are accepted; however, the University’s ability to obtain additional information may be compromised, and the ability to investigate anonymous reports may be limited.
+If the report is criminal in nature, local law enforcement will be contacted.

 The Office of Public Safety will maintain a website that provides information concerning findings of hazing misconduct for the previous five (5) academic years.